-Penalty for using golf ball with the wrong size
+Penalty for using a golf ball with the wrong size

-According to the USGA, the penalty is loss of hole.
-Mark your ball with a felt tip pen or similar marking device prior to your next shot.
-Ball is defined as “the ball as it lies in the hole” and is not limited to the ball you are playing.
+According to the USGA, the penalty is the loss of a hole.
+Mark your ball with a felt tip pen or similar marking device before your next shot.
+The ball is defined as “the ball as it lies in the hole” and is not limited to the ball you are playing.